xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-create-test-case.md

 4. Interact with the web page.
 In this scenario, we will sign in and purchase a tank top.

     During your recording, **Katalon Web Recorder** captures all the objects that you have interacted with.
-When you enter in the **Password** field, **Katalon Web Recorder** uses '[Set Encrypted Text](https://docs.katalon.com/display/KD/%5BWebUI%5D+Set+Encrypted+Text)' keyword automatically.
+When you enter the **Password** field, **Katalon Web Recorder** uses the '[Set Encrypted Text](https://docs.katalon.com/display/KD/%5BWebUI%5D+Set+Encrypted+Text)' keyword automatically.
 This input value will be encrypted to ensure security.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/recording-webui-test/recorded-actions.png" width=70%>